SenyoraCatolica/NekoEngine/README.md

 In this part of the project I have implemented a module of physics with Bullet.

+The modules physiscs updates all the bodies and creates all the physics elements when play is pressed

 Includes:
 	- Components box collider and sphere collider as colliders
 	- Component Rigidbody 3D